 He is proud to be riding the Prudential 100 to raise funds for KET and in memory of his father’s older brother (and his namesake) Charlie, who was killed by a sniper in Kohima in 1944.

-Support Phin Lyman in the London Marathon 2017
+Phin Lyman Ran in the London Marathon on 23 April 2017

-Phin Lyman is really pleased and excited to be spending his 21st birthday running the 2017 Virgin Money London Marathon in aid of KET on 23 April 2017.
+Phin Lyman was really pleased to be spending his 21st birthday running the 2017 Virgin Money London Marathon in aid of KET on 23 April 2017.

 The Virgin Money London Marathon is the largest annual fundraising event on the planet – runners have raised over 770 million pounds for good causes since the race began in 1981.
 Visit Phin's Money Giving page >

-The service was held in memory of those who took part in the Battle of Kohima and to celebrate the lives of those who survived the campaign.
-This year's servive was a recent record – 185 people attended – with many attending for the first time.
+The service is in memory of those who took part in the Battle of Kohima and to celebrate the lives of those who survived the campaign.
+Last year's servive was a recent record – 185 people attended – with many attending for the first time.

 The new book Among the Headhunters by Military Historian Robert Lyman tells the story of the Naga village of Pangsha (where the Kohima Educational Trust built a hostel in 2014) during two significant visitations by Europeans, first in 1936 and then (by virtue of a C-46 falling from the sky) in 1943.
 Among the Headhunters is the first account of this incredible story.